arcadeJHS/AngularVueIntegration/README.md

-# Migrating an Angular 1.x app to Vue 2.x (it's a long way to the top if you wanna rock'n'roll)
+# Migrating an Angular 1.x app to Vue 2.x <br><br> A ridiculously detailed and opinionated attempt to let Angular and Vue peacefully live together (if you wanna rock'n'roll).

 > Github repository: https://github.com/arcadeJHS/AngularVueIntegration

 Sometimes you have to say "stop!" and decide it's time to migrate to a warmer and sunnier place.